kston83/cloud-sec/README.md

 # cloud-security

-A collection of Python scripts for AWS security and compliance monitoring.
-These tools generate detailed reports about various AWS configurations, resources, and best-practice checks.
+A collection of Python scripts for AWS security and compliance monitoring, container security scanning, and code security analysis.
+These tools generate detailed reports about various AWS configurations, resources, best-practice checks, container vulnerabilities, and security-sensitive code patterns.

 ## Table of Contents